-This well-known saying in the retail world holds true now more than ever for manufacturers going direct to the consumer.
+This well-known saying in the retail world holds true now more than ever for manufacturers going D2C.

-Details like customer support, live chat and minimizing order fulfilment to get deliveries out on time are having a greater effect than before.
+Details like customer support, live chat, and increasing order fulfillment to get deliveries out on time are having a greater effect than before.

 Manufacturers have been turning to technology to stay on top of these details.
-Tools like Freshdesk for live chat are taking over, whilst new MRP systems have come on the market which are specifically tailored for small manufacturers.
+Tools like Freshdesk for live chat are taking over, whilst new MRP softwares have entered the market, which is specifically tailored for manufacturers.

-In the same way, transferring inventory and production management from Excel to Smart Workshop Software is becoming more commonplace.
+In the same way, transferring inventory and production management from inefficient Excel spreadsheets to Smart Manufacturing Software is becoming more commonplace.